HenriqueNPinho/FEUP-FSI/LOGBOOK5.md

 ![task3_1](https://cdn.discordapp.com/attachments/903555414715670578/913194194229678080/task3_11.png)

 - Then we ran the commands to gather info (things like "b bof", "run" and etc).
-From that we got the ebp (which in our case as 0xFFFFCA18) and the address of the start of the buffer (0xFFFFC9AC).
+From that we got the ebp (which in our case was 0xFFFFCA18) and the address of the start of the buffer (0xFFFFC9AC).
 (See images below)

 ![task3_2](https://cdn.discordapp.com/attachments/903555414715670578/913194194485522433/task3_22.png)
 ![task3_3](https://cdn.discordapp.com/attachments/903555414715670578/913194194720411688/task3_33.png)